CryptechTest/minetest_doc_items/README.md

 For all items, their range and stack size is shown.

-This mod also allows for mods to adding custom written description and usage help texts in freeform and even custom automatically generated texts for mod-specific information like flammability in Minetest Game.
+This mod also allows for mods to adding custom written description and usage help texts in free-form and even custom automatically generated texts for mod-specific information like flammability in Minetest Game.
 This is one of the core features of this mod; the mod relies on other mods to provide their custom help texts for a full documentation.